coenttb/swift-image-magick/README.md

-# SwiftImageMagick
+# swift-image-magick

-**SwiftImageMagick** is a Swift library that wraps around the powerful ImageMagick C library, enabling efficient image manipulation and processing with a Swift-native API.
+Swift wrapper for ImageMagick C library, enabling image manipulation and processing with a Swift-native API.

 ## Features